internet4refugees/beherbergung/README.md

-This repository contains tools for NGOs organizing private hosting.
+This repository contains tools for NGOs, organizing private hosting.

 ## Import of existing datasets